otaviojr/node-red-contrib-smartthings/README.md

 Every device node will have an **Account** property which must be configured.

-You only have to create this configuration once and use it to all devices.
+You only have to create this configuration once and use it in all device nodes.

 Configuration Node Edit Window: